How to Write a CV Without Work Experience

 Include a skills summary section

-Include a ‘Skills Summary’ section to your CV which includes a mix of hard skills (specific to the knob or industry) and soft skills (personal traits).
+Include a skills section in your CV, featuring a mix of hard skills (specific to the job or industry) and soft skills (personal qualities and strengths) that reflect the job description and the most essential and desirable skills listed there.

-This makes it easy for recruiters to determine whether you’re a good fit for the role and organisation.
+Tailoring your skills list to the job description makes it easy for recruiters to quickly determine whether you’re a good fit for the role and organisation.

-Hard skills generally include technical skills or knowledge that you’ve picked up in education or volunteering, internships, etc.
+Hard skills generally include technical skills or knowledge that you’ve picked up in education or volunteering, internships, and so on.
+These might include Microsoft Office, data analysis, programming, writing or other technical skills.

-Soft skills are personal traits which can be applied in any job or industry, for example, communication, problem-solving or leadership skills.
+Soft skills are personal traits which can be applied in any job or industry, for example, communication, teamwork, adaptability, problem-solving or leadership skills.

 Consider a skills-based format